Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

-People interested in HVAC quickly discover why these careers are increasingly popular.
+People interested in HVAC quickly discover why these careers are growing so quickly.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.
+There's also the transition away from R-22 Freon®, which impacts older equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?